 You should file a separate Form 1099-Q for any trustee-to-trustee transfer.

-For Coverdell ESAs, if you are not reporting earnings, see the Caution on page 1.
+For Coverdell ESAs, if you are not reporting earnings, see the Caution above.

 For QTPs and Coverdell ESAs, if you can determine basis, enter in box 3 the basis included in the gross distribution reported in box 1.
 The amount in box 3 must equal box 1 minus box 2.

 Check this box if the distribution was made directly (trustee-to-trustee transfer) from one QTP to another.
 For a Coverdell ESA, check this box if the distribution was made directly to another Coverdell ESA or to a QTP.